Table of Contents

 Condensation & Mould Protection

-Because MEV runs constantly, it prevents damp and mould even in airtight new builds.
+Because MEV ventilation runs constantly, it prevents damp and mould even in airtight new builds.

 Energy-Smart Operation